-This time last year (2017) I was opening a press release from SIG and being blown away reading about the new gun they named the P365.
+This time last year (2017) I was opening a press release from Sig and being blown away reading about the new gun they named the P365.
+Naturally, I felt compelled to write a full-blown Sig Sauer p365 review.
 It promised to be a hair smaller than a Glock 43 but offered ten rounds in a flushing fitting magazine and twelve with a pinky extension.
 The gun seemed too good to be true.
 It was a big draw at SHOT 2018 and as most people predicted this could be the ultimate carry gun.
 SIG was packing it full of features, and offering it at a very competitive price.

 In May 2018 I was finally able to get my hands on one.

 The Sig P365 was not without its controversy.
 Almost immediately following the release of the gun shipping was stopped.
 Problems were uncovered that involved the Sig Lite night sights breaking off, bad trigger springs, failure to go into battery, and light primer strikes.
 Issues are documented by popular Youtuber Military Arms Channel over two P365s, Harry’s Holsters did a 1,000 round review and recorded a dozen or more different problems.
 Sig saw this and made a wise decision to do something about it.
 Sig issued essentially what was a generation 2 pistol pretty early on.

 P365 Gen 2 Reliability

 Reliability is often the last category I cover, but with the problems known with this gun, most people would be curious as to how the Gen 2 holds up.